-Repair the carburetor in case of breakage of any of its parts or in case of unsatisfactory operation of the carburetor after adjustment in all engine operating modes
+Repair the carburetor if any of its parts break or if the carburetor performs unsatisfactorily after adjustment in all engine operating modes

 Before disassembling, wash the carburetor with kerosene to remove dust and dirt.

-When working on leaded gasoline, pre-soak the carburetor in kerosene for 10–20 minutes.
+When using leaded gasoline, pre-soak the carburetor in kerosene for 10–20 minutes.

-Prying up the cover carefully so as not to damage the float mechanism, disconnect the low speed link, remove the cover and the float chamber gasket.
+Carefully lift the cover so as not to damage the float mechanism, disconnect the low-speed rod, remove the cover and float chamber gasket.

-Turn the lid over and, while holding the float, remove the float shaft from the posts.
+Turn the lid over and, holding the float, remove the float axis from the stands.

-Remove the float and carefully remove its needle with a sealing polyurethane washer from the fuel valve body.
+Remove the float and carefully remove its needle with the sealing polyurethane washer from the fuel supply valve body.

 Unscrew the valve body and remove its gasket.

-Unscrew the filter plug, remove its gasket and take out the filter mesh.
+Unscrew the filter plug, remove its gasket and remove the filter mesh.

 Unscrew the accelerator pump nozzle and remove the sealing washer.

-Disassemble the air damper drive mechanism and remove the damper only if the mechanism does not work satisfactorily, and also if the gaps between the wall of the air pipe and the damper exceed 0.2 mm when it is closed.
+Disassemble the air damper drive mechanism and remove the damper only if the operation of the mechanism is unsatisfactory, and also if the gaps between the wall of the air pipe and the damper when closing it exceed 0.2 mm.

-Separate the mixing chamber from the body of the float chamber, to do this, unscrew the two bolts and, having unpinned the accelerator pump drive earring, remove it from the rod and lever.
+Separate the mixing chamber from the float chamber body by unscrewing the two bolts and, unscrewing the accelerator pump drive shackle, remove it from the rod and lever.

-After removing the mixing chamber gasket, remove the large diffuser from the float chamber body.
+After removing the mixing chamber gasket, remove the large diffuser from the float chamber housing.

 Remove the accelerator pump piston assembly with its drive parts and the economizer drive rod.